-Tips on how to make the most of the Blue Mountains in one day.
+Tips on how to explore the Blue Mountains in one day, while traveling near Sydney, Australia.

 Prior to visiting the Blue Mountains last weekend, I dedicated a few hours to researching the area.
 This gorgeous mountain range lies just west of Sydney and is full of rich green forests, towering sandstone cliffs, and scenic waterfalls.